 - ¼ cup shelled pistachios

-- 1 ½ cups almond milk or dairy milk
+- 1 ½ cups milk or plant-based milk

 - 4 medjool dates chopped

 - 5-6 ice cubes

 - Put the pistachios and dates in a blender.
 Add about a half cup of milk.
 Blend at the highest setting.
 Stop the blender and scrape the sides with a rubber spatula, add the rest of the milk and blend again.